clackary/EvalSystem/API/README.md

 ![SSH into Icarus with PuTTY](/API/README_Images/PuTTYsetup.png)

 Every CS student has a ~xx01234 directory, you will automatically be placed in your directory when you log in.
-Inside this directory public_html directory, CD into it.
+Inside this directory you have a "public_html" directory, CD into it.
 Make a new directory here and call it whatever you wish, we will call ours CS4450API.

 ![Composer step 1](/API/README_Images/composer01.png)